WhimsicalWidgets/record/README.md

 ## Example

-A live example of Reflect is hosted at [reflect.whimsicalwidgets.win](https://reflect.whimsicalwidgets.win/?success=true&Thank%20you=for%20checking%20out%20my%20reflection.).
+A live example of Record is hosted at [record.whimsicalwidgets.win](https://record.whimsicalwidgets.win/).